Medicinal products and subsidies in Sweden

 • The accepted designation or

-• the name of the medicine if the prescribed product is a biological product, or whether the person issuing the prescription is of the opinion that, for medical reasons, an explanation is necessary about why the medicine in question must be dispensed.
+• the name of the medicinal product if the prescribed product is a biological product, or whether the person issuing the prescription is of the opinion that, for medical reasons, an explanation is necessary about why the medical product in question must be dispensed.

-You may bring prescription medicine and over-the-counter medicinal products for your own personal use from EU/EEA countries in a maximum quantity equivalent to one year’s use.
+You may bring prescription medicine and over-the-counter (OTC) medicine for your own personal use from EU/EEA countries, up to a maximum quantity equivalent to one year’s use.

 Special regulations apply for import of medicines classed as narcotics and performance-enhancing drugs.